Fix | “The drive is not a valid backup location” in Windows 11, 10, 8, 7

 Have you encountered “the drive is not a valid backup location” when backing up Windows 10/8/7 system image to USB flash drive?
 Keep reading to learn how to fix it, or try an effective alternative to backup system easily.

 The drive is not a valid backup location?

-It is a default limitation that Windows users cannot backup system drive image to USB flash drive, yet backing up files and other data to it is supportive.
+It is a default limitation that Windows users cannot backup system drive image to USB flash drive, while backing up files and other data to it is supported.

 Another possible cause would be, in earlier times, hard drives are created in small size, so does to USB flash drives.
 The sizes of these USB drives are range from 1 GB to 32 GB.
 Therefore, it is hard and unsecure to place system backup image, up to dozens of GiBs, on flash drive, especially when scheduled system backup set.

 However, hard drives are produced larger and larger in recent years, even USB sticks increase up to 128 GB capacity.
 Thus, covered potential risk would not be an issue any more.
 Figure out how to create system image on USB in Windows 8.1, 8, 10 and Windows 7 right now.

 Fix The drive is not a valid backup location in Windows 11/10/8/7

 How to successfully back up system image to USB drive?
 Try following ways: